thiagomarzagao/thiagomarzagao.github.io/_posts/2017-06-24-liberating-sci-hub.md

 Writing the code was easy enough, it's a simple web app that does just one thing.
 I wrote it on Thursday evening and I was confident that the next morning I would just fire app a new project on Google App Engine, deploy the code, and be done with it in less than an hour.
 Oh, the hubris.
 I ended up working on it all Friday and all Saturday morning; only at Saturday 12:43pm the damned thing went alive.

 What follows is an account of those 36 hours, largely for my own benefit in case I run into the same issues again in the future, but also in case it may be helpful to other people also looking to unblock Sci-Hub.
-I'm also writing this because I think these last 36 hours are a good illustration of the difference between programming, on the one hand, and software development, on the other, which is something I struggled to understand when I first started writing code.
+I'm also writing this because I think those 36 hours are a good illustration of the difference between programming, on the one hand, and software development, on the other, which is something I struggled to understand when I first started writing code.
 Finally, I'm writing this because those 36 hours are a good example of the inefficiencies introduced when sysadmins (or their bosses) decide to block useful resources.

 **le code**